 Most of the time, the cause is a mystery, according the American Brain Tumor Association.
 The vast majority of glioblastomas occur randomly, for example.

-It can be “just bad luck,” said Dr. Manish Sharma, a neurosurgeon at Mayo Clinic Health System in Mankato, Minnesota, who recently treated a 24-year-old woman who developed a golf-ball size benign brain tumor.
+It can be “just bad luck,” said Dr. Manish Sharma, a neurosurgeon at Mayo Clinic Health System in Mankato, Minnesota, who treated a 24-year-old woman who developed a golf-ball size benign brain tumor.

 Some brain tumors are linked with genetic disorders, including neurofibromatosis, tuberous sclerosis, and Li-Fraumeni syndrome.